Completely new cleaner and lighter user interface

 New perspective tool features

-Each time I receive a new Snapseed update, I find myself removing at least one other app from my favourites list.
+After each update - Snapseed photo editing becomes even more convenient.
+I find myself removing at least one other app from my favourites list.
 Sometimes, these are single purpose apps that I paid for!

 We now have more options to distort the photo to correct and introduce different perspectives.
 When you capture a photo of a building the base is always large and wide - then quickly tapers together toward the top.
 This converging verticals is exaggerated with a smartphone because the wide angle perspective makes objects closer to the lens (bottom of the building) appear larger.